Arize-ai/phoenix/docs/api/dataset-and-schema.md

 * **actual\_label\_column\_name** (Optional\[str]): The name of the DataFrame's actual label column, if one exists.
 Actual (i.e., ground truth) labels are used for classification problems with categorical model output.
 * **actual\_score\_column\_name** (Optional\[str]): The name of the DataFrame's actual score column, if one exists.
 Actual (i.e., ground truth) scores are used for regression problems with continuous numerical output.
 * **embedding\_feature\_column\_names** (Optional\[Dict\[str, [phoenix.EmbeddingColumnNames](dataset-and-schema.md#phoenix.embeddingcolumnnames)]]): A dictionary mapping the name of each embedding feature to an instance of [phoenix.EmbeddingColumnNames](dataset-and-schema.md#phoenix.embeddingcolumnnames) if any embedding features exist, otherwise, None.
 Each instance of [phoenix.EmbeddingColumnNames](dataset-and-schema.md#phoenix.embeddingcolumnnames) associates one or more DataFrame columns containing vector data, image links, or text with the same embedding feature.
 Note that the keys of the dictionary are user-specified names that appear in the Phoenix UI and do not refer to columns of the DataFrame.
-* **excludes** (Optional\[List\[str]]): The names of the DataFrame columns to be excluded from the implicitly inferred list of feature column names.
+* **excluded_column_names** (Optional\[List\[str]]): The names of the DataFrame columns to be excluded from the implicitly inferred list of feature column names.
 This field should only be used for implicit feature discovery, i.e., when `feature_column_names` is unused and the DataFrame contains feature columns not explicitly included in the schema.

 ### Usage